ChloePlanet/ChloePlanet/README.md

 **I'm Chloe.**

 - 5+ years professional experience as software developer.
 Specialised in backend and infrastructure development.
-Have been working in various fields - IoT, crypto currency and banking.
+Have been working in various fields - IoT, cryptocurrency and banking.
 - Fast learner and eager to explore new technologies and challenges.
 Able to switch between perfectionism and pragmatism.
 - Currently working on [sysl](https://sysl.io/) and a set of tools associated with it.